mtdcr/qubes-app-split-ssh/README.md

   * Create a directory `~/.qubes_ssh/$AppVM` for each AppVM allowed to access your SSH-vault.
   * Populate these directories with private and public SSH key files.
   * You can have multiple private and public key pairs in each directory and will be prompted for the key to use.
 This may be useful for transitioning between keys.
+  * Optionally save the number of seconds after which use of a key needs to be reconfirmed in a file called `~/.qubes_ssh/$AppVM/.cache`, where -1 has the special meaning of always skipping the confirmation dialog.
+This only has an effect if there is exactly one key file or directory in `~/.qubes_ssh/$AppVM`.
+Consider creating special purpose AppVMs for tasks using this feature.

 - AppVM (optional):